iturdikulov/notes/data_breach.md

 ---
 # Data breach

-> A data breach is a [[computer_security|security]] violation, in which
+> A data breach is a [[computer_security]] violation, in which sensitive,
-> sensitive, protected or confidential data is copied, transmitted, viewed,
+> protected or confidential data is copied, transmitted, viewed, stolen, altered
-> stolen, altered or used by an individual unauthorized to do so.
+> or used by an individual unauthorized to do so.

 ## References